 Time: If you observe any of these signs, it's time to call 9-1-1 or get to the nearest stroke center or hospital.

-Stroke is the third leading cause of death in the United States and in Nebraska.
+Stroke is the fourth leading cause of death in the United States and in Nebraska.
 It is also one of the leading causes of adult disability.
 A stroke occurs when a blood vessel to the brain is either blocked by a clot or bursts.
 As a result, part of the brain does not get the blood it needs and begins to die.
 The longer the blood flow is cut off to the brain, the greater the damage.

 Reducing Stroke Risk

 Everyone has some stroke risk.
 A few stroke risk factors are beyond your control, such as being over age 55, being a male, being an African-American, having diabetes, and having a family history of stroke.
 If you have one of these risk factors, it is even more important that you learn about the lifestyle and medical changes you can make to prevent a stroke.

 Previous stroke, previous episode of transient ischemic attack (TIA) or mini stroke, high cholesterol, high blood pressure, heart disease, atrial fibrillation and carotid artery disease.
 These medical risk factors can be controlled.
 Talk with your doctor about what will work best for you.